My back hurts. What causes back pain?

 Your back is a complex supporting assembly, made up of a set of interacting structures such as joints, discs, ligaments, nerves, vertebrae and muscles.
 Pain is rarely a result of just one of these structures failing.
 More often than not, it is a combination of physiological and environmental conditions.
 Unless you address these conditions, you can expect recurring back pain.

 This makes treating back pain a challenging problem.
-The cause of back pain is normally multi-faceted, requiring a multi-pronged treatment approach.
+The causes of back pain are normally multi-faceted, requiring a multi-pronged treatment approach.
 It is therefore necessary to accurately assess and treat the underlying cause and contributing factors in stages.
 Before we look at the different stages, it is important to understand first why your back hurts.

 A common direct cause of back pain is the stress we place on our spine.
 To get an idea of the amount of pain that stress can cause, bend your index finger as far as it can go, away from the palm of the hand and hold it there.
 How does it feel?
 Now think about how the same happens to your spine when you sit slouched for long periods at a time, bend over to pick something up or play sports, like golf.